larsch/ocra/README.txt

 * Your program should 'require' all necessary files when invoked without arguments, so ocra can detect all dependencies.

-* Ocra executables clear the RUBYLIB environment variable but set RUBYOPT to whatever value it had when you invoked Ocra.
+* OCRA executables clear the RUBYLIB environment variable but set RUBYOPT to whatever value it had when you invoked OCRA.

-* Ocra does not set up the include path.
+* OCRA does not set up the include path.
 Use "$:.unshift File.dirname(__FILE__)" at the start of your script if you need to 'require' additional source files in the same directory no matter what the user's current working directory is.